Someone who develops psychosis will have their own unique set of symptoms and experiences, according to their particular circumstances.

 - touch – feeling touched when there is nobody there

-- smell – an odour that other people can't smell
+- smell – an odour that other people cannot smell

 - taste – a taste when there is nothing in the mouth